4 Best Basic Web Design Practices To Always Follow

 When developing a web experience for your business online, it can be quite easy to get lost in all the UI/UX & technical information involving site performance and optimisation.
 That’s all before you’ve even thought about SEO, social media, marketing and ranking your website!
+It is important to focus on best web design practices first, to set the strong foundation for everything to follow!

 Not to worry, There are some basic web design practices you can follow to set your website up on the right track.
 I’ve broken down the top 4 web so you can get started in the right direction.